 - If you indicated on the complaint form that you are interested in mediation, and the local agency agrees to participate in mediation, then the Georgia Department of Education (GaDOE) will assign a mediator.
 Mediation is an option among members of the Individualized Education Program Team.

-- The school system must respond to the DSES within ten days of receiving the notification and also send a copy to the person filing the complaint.
+- The school system should respond to the DSES within ten days of receiving the notification and also send a copy to the person filing the complaint.

 - The DSES will conduct an investigation to confirm details and to get clarification of the issues.